 The square seemed rather empty, which did a fine job of making Dresden seem less crowded than it was, even though there were busloads of tour groups around me.
 So far, so good.
 Only the interior of the Frauenkirche was a bit of a squeeze.
 I imagined what it’s like in winter when the Christmas market stalls populate it.

 Brühl’s Terrace along the river is probably the most beautiful riverside collection of buildings, bar none.
 It’s painful to think that these gems were reduced to shells and skeletons seventy years ago.
 The buildings that line this embankment, nicknamed the Balcony of Europe, dominate the Dresden skyline: the glass dome and neoclassic facade of the fine art academy, the Frauenkirche behind it, the Ständehaus, the steeple of the Catholic Hofkirche cathedral and the towers of the Saxon royal castle.
 It looked like a scene straight out of the 18th century.

 I found the nearby Dresdner Zwinger just as fascinating.
 Formerly a part of the city fortifications, it looks very different from within and from the outside.
 The north side was built in a different style from the rest of the Rococo palace.
-Its collections within are equally important; they include the works of Old Masters such as Jan van Eyck, Rembrandt, both Lucas Cranachs and Raphael.
+Its collections within are equally important; they include the works of Old Masters such as Jan van Eyck, Rembrandt, Lucas Cranach (both the Elder and the Younger) and Raphael.